Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 A Claim was brought against the two hospitals responsible for his medical care and they admitted that his treatment was unnecessarily delayed by 24 hours, in part due to the delay in undergoing an MRI scan.
 The extent of the damage caused was disputed with the hospitals arguing that some ongoing symptoms were unavoidable even if surgery had taken place sooner.

-Tozers obtained expert evidence and submitted a claim for damages to ensure that Martin would be able to access the rehabilitation and medical treatment he needed and the aids, equipment and care that would enable him to live as normal and fulfilling a life as possible.
+Tozers obtained expert evidence and submitted a claim for damages to ensure that Martin would be able to access the rehabilitation and medical treatment he needed and the aids, equipment, and care that would enable him to live as normal and fulfilling a life as possible.

 The Defendants initial denial responsibility for the claim and rebutted efforts made to resolve matters on an informal basis.
-The claim therefore had to be issued at Court.
+The claim therefore had to be issued in Court.
 However after the exchange of key evidence the Defendant entered into negotiations and eventually agreed to make a 6 figure damages payment, however without formally admitting they were responsible for the full extent of Martin’s symptoms.

 To support the the Cauda Equina Syndrome Champions Charity Tozers are running a series of articles and videos to raise awareness of this devastating condition.